openstack/magnum/doc/source/userguide.rst

 --server-type \<server-type\>
   The servers in the cluster can be VM or baremetal.
 This parameter selects the type of server to create for the cluster.
-The default is 'vm' and currently this is the only supported server type.
+The default is 'vm'.
+Possible values are 'vm', 'bm'.

 --network-driver \<network-driver\>
   The name of a network driver for providing the networks for the